shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/interacting-function.md

 _Add pallet capabilities that unleash the potential of your Substrate Kitty application._

-## Overview
+# Overview

 Up until this point in the tutorial, we've built a chain capable of only creating and tracking the ownership of Kitties.
 In this part of the tutorial, we want to make our runtime more like a game by introducing other functions like buying and selling Kitties.
 In order to achieve this, we'll first need to enable users to update the price of their Kitty.
 Then we can add functionality to enable users to transfer, buy and breed Kitties.

 ## Learning outcomes

-:arrow_right: Learn how to create a dispatchable that updates an object in storage.
+➡️ Learn how to create a dispatchable that updates an object in storage.

-:arrow_right: Getting a value from a struct in storage.
+➡️ Getting a value from a struct in storage.

-:arrow_right: How to use the `transfer` from FRAME's Currency trait.
+➡️ How to use the `transfer` from FRAME's Currency trait.

-:arrow_right: How to write sanity check using `ensure!()`.
+➡️ How to write sanity check using `ensure!()`.

 # Steps